ihmeuw/vivarium_research/docs/source/gbd2019_models/risk_exposures/sbp/index.rst

 The quantity of interest is exposure to the mean blood pressure level regardless of whether that level is naturally occurring or occurs via use of medication; we assume full reversibility of risk and do not account for duration of exposure to elevated SBP.

+We assume a maximum and minimum systolic blood pressure limit to account for high variation in randomly drawn numbers.
+These values are set to 50 as the minimum and 300 as the maximum.
+This effects only about 0.05% of simulants.

 Data Description
 ++++++++++++++++